-- † It is necessary to pull in the weather-brace whenever the sheet is cast off, to preserve the sail from shaking violently. - ‡ The spilling lines, which are only used on particular occasions, in tempestuous weather, are employed to draw together and confine the belly of the sail, when it is inflated by the wind over the yard. - The violence of the wind forces the yard so much outward from the mast on these occasions, that it cannot easily be lowered to as to reef the sail, without the application of a tackle to haul it down on the mast.
-This is afterwards converted into reilingtackle.
-See note p.
-50.
+[•] The spilling-lines, which are only used on particular occasions in tempestuous weather, are employed to draw together and confine the belly of the sail, when it is inflated by the wind over the yard. † The violence of the wind forces the vard so much outward r and voiceace of the wink forces the yard so much outward from the mast on these occasions, that it cannot easily be lowered so as to reef the sail, without the application of a tackle to hall it down on the mast.
+This is afterwards converted into a rolling-tackle.
+See note , p.
+49.